 The Degree with Honors in American Studies

-All majors will be assigned a faculty advisor.
-Majors must meet with their advisor during the first week of classes during the fall semester and at the time of the spring semester registration period in order to have their courses and plans for the American Studies major approved.
+All majors will be assigned a faculty adviser.
+Majors must meet with their adviser during the first week of classes during the fall semester and at the time of the spring semester registration period in order to have their courses and plans for the American Studies major approved.
 Both majors and non-majors are encouraged to talk at any time with the program chair or other affiliated faculty about the major.

 American Studies and Other Programs

 Students majoring in American Studies are encouraged to consider pursuing concentrations in Africana Studies, Environmental Studies, Latina/o Studies, Performance Studies, and Women’s and Gender Studies.
 Many of the courses counted for those concentrations may also earn credit toward the American Studies major.

 Study Away from Williams